Lecturer Pool - Department of Rhetoric - UC Berkeley

 - Potential for successful advising and mentoring of students.

-- Potential for program development and designing new courses.
+- Potential for program coordination and curriculum development.

 Salary: Commensurate with college teaching experience, in accordance with the current Unit-18 lecturer salary scale and its provisions.
 (The starting 100% full-time annual gross salary rate is currently $56,381)